gabeklein/expressive-mvc/README.md

 While you get a lot from `use()` and standard (or otherwise extended) classes, there are a few key benefits to extending `Controller`.

 - You can pass arguments to the constructor
-- Type inferences are maintained, making type-checking a lot better
+- Type are maintained, making inference a lot better
 - Explicit subscription based rendering
-- Generate a linked `Provider`, making state accessible anywhere.
+- Ability to create a `Provider`, making state accessible anywhere.
-- An optional error-boundary (Coming Soon)
+- An optional error-boundary with the use of a provider.

 <br/>

-> To do it this way, rather than passing a class into `use`, extend it from `Controller` and call any of the static-method hooks.
+> To hook this way, rather than passing a class into `use`, extend `Controller` and call the attached `.use()` method.

 ```jsx
 import Controller from "react-use-controller"